victor-floriano/evaluating-patient-readmission-risk/README.md

 ## Data Source

 We utilized a dataset from various hospitals across the U.S. for our analysis.
-Due to privacy concerns and ethical reasons, this dataset is not available for public access in this repository.
+The original dataset can be found at https://data.mendeley.com/datasets/nntck7ddgt/2

 ## Feedback and Contributions